-Tip #3 (FACEBOOK EVENT) : If you currently don’t currently have a large Facebook following, I would suggest creating an Event in Facebook for your Webinar and invite people through that Event.
+Tip #3 (FACEBOOK EVENT) : If you currently don’t have a large Facebook followers, I would suggest creating an Event in Facebook for your Webinar and invite people through that Event.
 Then send out private and personalized messages to some people who you might know that are friends that are willing to promote your Webinar.
 Again, if you are going to do this, make sure your Webinar is a Pitch Free Webinar.
 Make sure people realize that you are offering a great free gift and that’s the reason for recommending your Webinar.
 The Facebook Event is also a great place to send ‘Cold Traffic’ to warm them up through interaction with other people on the event page that are buzzing about your up and coming Webinar.

-Tip#4 (FACEBOOK AND YOUTUBE ADS) : You can use Facebook Ad’s and Google AdWords for Video (YouTube) to create inexpensive campaigns that will drive traffic.
+Tip#4 (FACEBOOK AND YOUTUBE ADS) : You can use Facebook Ads and Google AdWords for Video (YouTube) to create inexpensive campaigns that will drive traffic.
 Ad traffic is cold traffic, so the best way to bring in that traffic is to send them to something like the Facebook Event Page.
 (Remember I said send that you need to warm up Cold Traffic) The great thing about Facebook and YouTube Ad Traffic is that you can get your cost per click and cost per view down to anywhere from .05-.15 cents a click/view which is less expensive than any Ad source out there.

 Tip #5 (LINKEDIN GROUPS) : Another great source for Traffic is LinkedIn.
-You can also create a Group in LinkedIn about whatever your business, product or service is.
+You can also create a Group in LinkedIn about whatever your business, product or service you always are offering.
 Building up a group takes less time then most people think.
 In fact, the first 2 weeks of a group is the most important time because there is a buzz, an interest and a few things you can do within that first 2 weeks is create thoughtful and valuable content for the group and ask them to give their own input.
 Another smart thing to do is assign a person as the administrator of the group.
 So if you are unavailable to keep the group spam free due to time, they can.
 Once you have your group built up, you can drive those members of your group to your Webinars.
 The idea here is to get it systematized so that you are not devoting too much of your time to it eventually.

-Finally, I will leave you with this…Tip #6 (LOCAL MARKET) What about going out into your local market and promoting?
+Finally, I will leave you with this…Tip #6 (LOCAL MARKET) What about going out into your local market and start promoting?
 For instance, I just got a flyer in the mail from the University of Southern California about an up and coming Webinar dealing with business success.
 So consider a direct mail scenario.
 Or what about doing a local Meetup.com event in your area?
 There are plenty of strategies for driving attendees to a Webinar that don’t require online marketing, but more so Networking best practices.